thomasjacquin/ePCR/www/lib/angular-bootstrap-datetimepicker/README.md

 ```
 DateObject {
-    dateValue: Number - UTC time value of this date object - same as moment.valueOf() or Date.getTime().
-It does NOT contain time zone information so take that into account when comparing to other dates.
+    utcDateValue: Number - UTC time value of this date object.
+It does NOT contain time zone information so take that into account when comparing to other dates (or use localDateValue function).
+    localDateValue: FUNCTION that returns a Number - local time value of this date object - same as moment.valueOf() or Date.getTime().
     display: String - the way this value will be displayed on the calendar.
     active: true | false | undefined - indicates that date object is part of the model value.
     selectable: true | false | undefined - indicates that date value is selectable by the user.